Pea Protein: What It Is? - 100calsnacks

 High in Protein, Low in Allergens

 Unlike whey, soy, or nut-based proteins, it’s naturally free from lactose, dairy, gluten, and soy, making it a safe and comfortable option for people who typically struggle with gluten sensitivities or digestion issues.
-For more sensitive eaters, our collection of gluten-free snacks offers easy, gut-friendly options that pair well with plant-based proteins.

 A good pea protein concentrate typically contains around 80–85% pure protein, meaning you get meaningful nourishment without filler ingredients.